-Few things are as frustrating as researching what we should feed our dogs; so many people claim to be experts and swear by their version of the ideal canine diet (kibble, canned, raw, dehydrated…).
+Few things are as frustrating as researching what we should feed our dogs; so many claim to be experts and swear by their version of the ideal canine diet (kibble, canned, raw, dehydrated…).
 The latest in dog nutrition is the grain-free diet; traditional vets say it’s unnecessary and holistic vets say it’s essential.
 The reasons for giving dogs grain-free food seem fairly sensible: wheat, for example, is a frequent allergen in dogs, and common grains like wheat and corn are more likely to be genetically modified.
 Moreover, if 10% of people are gluten-intolerant, could this also be true for dogs?

-The case for a grain-free diet is stronger when you consider that dogs have shorter digestive tracts than omnivores and herbivores, so they’re not well-suited to digesting starchy carbohydrates like grains.
+A grain-free diet is stronger when you consider that dogs have shorter digestive tracts than omnivores and herbivores, so they’re not well-suited to digesting starchy carbohydrates like grains.
 Dogs don’t have the kind of flat molars built for grinding plant matter.
 And, unlike omnivores and herbivores, dog saliva doesn’t have the enzyme amylase, which starts the breakdown of starches into simple sugars.
 These things suggest that grain-free is the way dogs were meant to eat.

-The problem, however, with the growing ranks of grain-free kibble is that most rely heavily on potatoes in order to bind all their ingredients together, which means a diet very high in carbohydrates – often around 50%.
+The problem, however, with the growing ranks of grain-free kibble is that most rely heavily on potatoes to bind all their ingredients together, which means a diet very high in carbohydrates – often around 50%.
 When you put it this way – taking away grains only to create a high-carb diet – it doesn’t make much sense.

-Holistic vets advise that a dog’s diet shouldn’t exceed 10% carbohydrates – not an easy thing to achieve, since it usually means drastically increasing the percentage of meat, and stretching the budget too far.
+Holistic vets advise that a dog’s diet shouldn’t exceed 10% carbohydrates – not an easy thing to achieve since it usually means drastically increasing the percentage of meat and stretching the budget too far.
 For vegetarians and environmentalists, it’s also an ethical challenge.

-- 3 T sunflower seed butter*
+- 3 tablespoons sunflower seed butter*

-- 4 T canned pumpkin
+- 4 tablespoons canned pumpkin

-- 1 T coconut oil, melted
+- 1 tablespoon coconut oil, melted

 - 1 egg

-- 1 cup chick pea (also called garbanzo bean) flour, plus a bit more for dusting
+- 1 cup chickpea (also called garbanzo bean) flour, plus a bit more for dusting

-- 1 t milled flax seeds
+- 1 teaspoon milled flax seeds

-- 1 t turmeric 2 heaping t dried parsley flakes
+- 2 heaping teaspoons dried parsley flakes

 In a medium-sized mixing bowl, mix the seed butter, pumpkin, coconut oil and egg.
 Add the remaining ingredients and mix until combined.
 The dough will be sticky: dust it and your hands with a pinch or two of the flour to handle it more easily.
 Scoop out the dough about ½ teaspoon at a time, roll into balls, and place on a baking sheet lined with parchment paper.
 Keep dusting as needed.
 When all the dough has been used, press down on each ball to make a fingerprint in the centre.
 Dip your finger in water to make it easier to press down without sticking to the dough.
-The biscuits can be placed close together on the sheet – they won’t spread.
+The biscuits can be placed together on the sheet – they won’t spread.